kayakr/islandora_tokens/README.md

-# islandora_tokens
+# Islandora Tokens (islandora_tokens)
-Candidate module implementing tokens for Islandora 8.
+Implement additional tokens for Islandora 8 repository items and media.

 CONTENTS OF THIS FILE
 ---------------------